LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

 Getting Started
 ----------------

-#.
-In Canvas, **Graded Assignment #1: TechJobs Console** contains a GitHub Classroom assignment invitation link.
-Refer back to the GitHub Classroom instructions from `Graded Assignment #0: Hello World <https://education.launchcode.org/js-independent-track/assignments/HelloWorld.html>`_ for details.
-Once you've accepted the assignment invitation, clone your assignment repo to your computer.
+In Canvas, **Graded Assignment #1: TechJobs Console** contains a GitHub Classroom assignment invitation link and then set up the project in IntelliJ.
+Refer back to the GitHub Classroom instructions from :ref:`assignment0` for details.
-#.
-Open IntelliJ.
-If IntelliJ is currently open, save your work, close the
-   program, and then reopen it.
-#.
-If the app opens up to an existing project, select *IntelliJ > Preferences >
-   Appearance & Behavior > System Settings* and uncheck *Reopen last project on startup*.
-Close and reopen IntelliJ.
-#.
-From the *Welcome to IntelliJ* dialog box, select *Check out from Version
-   Control > GitHub*.
-#. **TODO - verify these instructions.** Choose your fork from the repository dropdown, select the parent directory
-   where you'd like to store your project, and hit *Clone*.
-#.
-When asked *Would you like to create an IDEA project…* select *Yes*, and
-   then accept all of the default options presented.
-#.
-In the screens that follow, be sure to choose *Create Project From Existing
-   Sources* on the first pane, and select the default values of all following panes.

 Before diving in and starting to code, make sure you understand what the code you've been given does.
 Since you're starting with a functioning---albeit